 Fingerprint examination consists of two phases.
 In the first phase of examination, we analyse the visible prints.
 The second phase is fingerprint identification examination.
 The processing may be automatic or manual.

 We have six separate databases in the Automated Fingerprint Identification System (AFIS):

 - Under Criminal procedure and Convicted persons database;

 - International database;

-There are tenprints and palms in the criminal and elimination databases as well as there are only tenprints in the asylum seekers, refugees and international databases.
+Tenprints and palmprints can be found in the criminal and eliminational databases as well as there are only tenprints in the asylum seekers, refugees and international databases.

 Laboratory of Person Identification and Database Management

 The laboratory processes fingerprint and palmprint cards regarding criminal, and fingerprint cards with respect to asylum seekers and refugees cases.

 The cards are made by ink or LiveScan.